The best face masks to wear while exercising

-You may need to find the best face mask for exercise if you're returning to a fitness center or gym to work out.
-But waiting before exercising around others is also something to consider in the short term.
+We've done the research to help you find the best face mask for exercise so you don't have to experiment with your own workouts, whether you're returning to a fitness center or you're moving around enough to get sweaty and breathe heavily around others outside.
+But some infectious disease experts caution against jumping back into exercising around others in the short term.

-Infectious disease expert Dr. Sandra Kesh recommends skipping exercise classes and workouts and warns against exercising around unmasked people indoors for the time being.
+One such expert, Dr. Sandra Kesh, advises not partaking in group classes and workouts for the time being, and generally warns against exercising around unmasked people indoors right now.
 For your safety as well as the safety of others, it's inadvisable to exercise indoors without a mask around other people you don't know.
 (Here's how to make a mask more comfortable.)

 Read more: The best face masks for running